mattmaynes2/aria/research/CommunicationProtocols.md

 in the network is connected.
 Each node transmitts it's own information, as well as assisting in relaying information received from other nodes.
 Having every node connected allows for data to be transmitted between nodes simultaneously, and increases network stability be not relying on one central node.
 This increase in stability come at the cost of having potentially many redundant connections in the network.
+Zigbee devices use the mesh topology to send messages using message routing.
+This means that if the endpoint device is out of range of the initial device, intermediate devices will relay the message through the mesh until it reaches it's endpoint.

   ZigBee operates within three possible frequency bands: 868-870 MHz, 902-928 MHz, and 2.4-2.4835 GHz.
 The lowest band only has one available channel, the middle band has ten available channels, and the highest band has 16 available channels.
 The respective data transfer rates are 20Kbps, 40Kbps, and 250Kbps.
+It should be noted that devices on different frequency bands cannot communicate with each other, and generally only devices using the 2.4 Ghz range are produced.

   The low power consumption of ZigBee devices when compared to WiFi leads to large power consumption and battery life gains.
 A ZigBee decive can last for up to ten years.

   A ZigBee device can be added to the network in approximatly thirty milliseconds, and 256 devices can be connected to one network in theory.
 However, in practice, the system performance tends to degrade at around thirty devices.

   One of the major drawbacks of ZigBee is that for it to be effective, it must operate in the 2.4 GHz frequency band.
 This would not be an issue, except for the fact that this is the same frequency band as WiFi.
 This can cause interference between the two networks, resulting in packet loss for both networks.
 The lost packets have to be retransmitted until they are recieved by the intended endpoint, causing lag in both networks.
 ZigBee packets suffer more from this interference in practice, with the level of interference rising as the number of nodes and the amount of traffic rises.